Substra/substra/docs/concepts.md

 * the algo
 * the set of input models (optional)

-A sequence of traintuple defines a training tajectory.
+A sequence of traintuple defines a training trajectory.

 ### Link with other concepts